LIDR-academy/AI4Devs-stopwatch-sr-01/stopwatch-mvcds/chatbot.md

 - Asking all at once made Cursor take a looong time
 - Neither timer nor stopwatch worked on the beginning, tho it told me it would be the next steps
 - Cursor stopped working, went to copilot
+- I had to tell it to fix the lap

 # Decisiones

+- I had to add a button to test the timmer so i wouldn't have to wait

 # Evaluacion